Classes don’t end when residential treatment begins

 “That’s your payoff.
 The success stories.”

 Rosecrance offers services at six offices in Chicagoland, including free, confidential evaluations.
-For more information about Rosecrance or to make an appointment for an assessment, call 888-928-5278 or visit www.rosecrance.org.
+For more information about Rosecrance or to make an appointment for an assessment, call (866) 330-8729 or visit rosecrancehs.wpengine.com.
 Life’s waiting.